LuxDevHQ/Python-Writing-Clean-Code/README.md

 It would be ashaming that someone would fail to understand such a simple function.
 What could have gone wrong??

+The problem is simple.This code is littered with **mysterious names**.
+We have to agree that this is code and not a detective novel.
+Code should be clear and precise.

-The above code snippet has the worst variable, parameter and function names out there.
-This code snippet is supposed to take in a bunch of orders and return the pending orders.
+What this code does is so trivial.
+It takes in a collection of orders and returns the pending orders.
+Let's pause for a moment and appreciate the extreme over engineering in this solution.

-It assumes that each order is coded as a list of ints (List[int]) and that the second element is the order status.
-It assumes 0 means pending and 1 means cleared.
+The programmer assumes that each order is coded as a list of `ints` (`List[int]`) and that the second element is the order status.
+He decides that 0 means pending and 1 means cleared.

 Notice the first problem... that snippet doesn't contain knowledge about the domain.
 This is a design smell known as a **missing abstraction**.
 We are missing the Order abstraction.

-> **Missing Abstraction** <br>
+> @icon-info-circle **Missing Abstraction** <br>
 > This smell arises when clumps of data are used instead creating a class or an interface

-We still have a thorny problem right now, we lack meaningful domain abstractions.
+We have a thorny problem right now, we lack meaningful domain abstractions.
 One of the ways of solving the missing abstraction smell is to **map domain entities**.
 So lets create an abstraction called Order.

 ```python
 from typing import List